flopp/StravaExportToGPX/README.md

 ### Convert Activities to GPX

-Convert all 2018 "Run" and "Hike" activities from a Strava export to GPX (`export_123456789` is a directory containing an unzipped Strava export):
+Convert all 2018 "Run" and "Hike" activities from a Strava export to GPX (`export_123456789.zip` is a Strava export file):

 ```
-./strava2gpx.py --input export_123456789 --output gpxfiles --filter-type Run --filter-type Hike --filter-year 2018
+./strava2gpx.py --input export_123456789.zip --output gpxfiles --filter-type Run --filter-type Hike --filter-year 2018
 ```

 ### List Activity Types